ezebarredo/ezebarredo/README.md

 #### Who I am?

-- A Jr. Frontend Developer based in Warsaw (Poland).
+- A Jr. Frontend Developer based Poland.

 #### What I'm doing?

-- Learning JavaScript, TypeScript, React, Zustand, and more with a mentor's guidance.
+- Learning JavaScript, TypeScript, React, Zustand, Prisma, Express, next.js and more with a mentor's guidance.

 #### What are my skill sets so far?